 Dealing with a shallow lasso hook is a bit different than dealing with a deep hook.
-Deep "leg lasso" implies that the person is shooting their leg straight through and up onto your back (for information on how to pass leg lasso guard, check out this previous tutorial).
-Fortunately, there's a very good, tried, and true system in place for passing shallow leg lasso.
-Start by anchoring your right hand (assuming your right hand is caught in the lasso here) as low on your partner's lapel as possible (belt will also work).
+A deep "leg lasso" implies that the person is shooting their leg straight through and up onto your back (for information on how to pass leg lasso guard, check out this previous tutorial).
+Fortunately, there's a very good, tried and true system in place for passing shallow leg lasso.
+Start by anchoring your right hand (assuming your right hand is caught in the lasso here) as low on your partner's lapel as possible (a belt will also work).
 Your left hand should already have inside control on the pants, as described previously.
 Next up, while balancing on your toes, pivot your right knee in (if you practice Muay Thai, it's just like throwing a curve knee in Thai Boxing) right at your partner's toes, effectively working to peel the lasso hook free of your arm.
 A word of caution: make sure not to "peel" at your partner's heel here, or else you'll end up inadvertently heel hooking your partner!
 Next, make a circle with your right arm, and duck your head under your partner's leg, ending up back in the middle (and making a sort of shield with your right forearm).
 Finally, finish what essentially amounts to an X-pass here.

 Dealing With the Transition to De La Riva Guard